Chart Color Schemes

 Bacchus Marsh ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Bacchus Marsh had low cultural diversity, with 88.4% being citizens, 83.4% born in Australia, and 90.9% speaking English only at home.
-Christianity was the dominant religion, comprising 46.8%.
-The 'Other' category was overrepresented at 2.3%, compared to Greater Melbourne's 5.6%.
+Bacchus Marsh had a cultural diversity level below average, with 88.4% of its population being citizens, 83.4% born in Australia, and 90.9% speaking English only at home.
+Christianity was the predominant religion, comprising 46.8% of people in Bacchus Marsh.
+The most notable overrepresentation was in the 'Other' category, which constituted 2.3% of the population compared to Greater Melbourne's 5.6%.

 Frequently Asked Questions - Diversity